codeit-np/saas_boilerplate/README.md

-## SAAS Multi Database Boilarplate

-# Project : Filament with stancl/tenancy Package Manager
+## SAAS Multi Database Boilarplate from Filament with stancl/tenancy Package Manager

 # How to use it